 I’m Christian Payne, or @Documentally in online places.
-A former shepherd, press photographer and creative technologist.
+A former shepherd, press photographer and technologist.

-I’m still a generalist and an occasional, trainer, mentor and consultant.
+I’m still a generalist and an occasional trainer, coach and consultant.
 But my main passion is creating multimedia content and writing for this weekly email dispatch.